Senior Director of Ophthalmology Services and Practice Development

-In July 2006, Dr. Opitz accepted a full-time faculty appointment at the Illinois College of Optometry, where he serves as assistant professor in the Department of Clinical Education.
-He also is the senior director of ophthalmology services and practice development for the Illinois Eye Institute.
+In July 2006, Dr. Opitz accepted a full-time faculty appointment at the Illinois College of Optometry, where he serves as associate professor in the Department of Clinical Education.
+He is the Senior Director of Ophthalmology Services and Practice Development for the Illinois Eye Institute.
 Prior to his academic appointment, Dr. Opitz was partner in a multidisciplinary medical/surgical eye care center.
 His areas of interest include glaucoma, uveitis, ocular surface disease and clinical research.
 Dr. Opitz is a member of AOA, IOA, OGS and ARVO.
 Fellow, AAO and Past-President of the Illinois Chapter of AAO.

 After a successful career in private practice for nearly 10 years, I wanted to fulfill a lifelong interest of education and clinical research, which led me back to ICO.
 I also feel that I add a different dimension to the clinical program by bringing my experiences back to ICO.
 Diversity of faculty, strong clinical training, and established traditions afford students the best optometric education!

 Glaucoma, uveitis, surgical management of cataracts, ocular surface disease

 Optometric Glaucoma Society

 Opitz DL, Tyler KF.
 Efficacy of azithromycin 1% ophthalmic solution for treatment of ocular surface disease from posterior blepharitis.
 Clin Exp Optom.
 2011 Mar;94(2):200-6.